atridadl/Himbot/README.md

 # HimBot

-A discord bot written in Typescript.
+A discord bot written in Go.

 ## It's dangerous to go alone!
 Take this!

--   Install Nodejs 18 or later [here](https://nodejs.org/en/download) (required)
+-   Install Go 1.21.5 or higher (required)
--   The pnpm package manager `npm i -g pnpm` (recommended)

-## Structure

-Commands and Listeners are all stored in named files within the src/commands and src/listeners directories respectively.

 ## Running Locally